sdiehl28/baseball-analytics/README.md

 * determine the most efficient data type, for both Pandas and SQL, and persist that data type for each field in a corresponding csv file
   * code is provided to read/write csv files with persisted data types
 * parse the Retrosheet data using open-source parsers (which on Linux must be built from source code)
-* tidy the Retrosheet data, identify primary keys and clean primary key data to be unique
+* tidy the Retrosheet data, identify primary keys and sum stats for the exceptionally few players who had multiple records with the same primary key
-* ensure that the data is accurate by providing more than 50 pytest tests to verify that the restructured data is consistent between the two data sets, the primary keys are unique, etc.
+* ensure that the data is accurate by providing more than 50 pytest tests to verify that the restructured data is consistent between the two data sets, the Retrosheet data produced by the parsers is completely consistent between parsers, the primary keys are unique, etc.

 At this time, the restructured data is not provided in this repo, only the scripts to create it are provided.